-Not one person is the same, not one is completely different.
+Through my experience I learned not one person is the same, not one is completely different.
 Ignorance is the result of disregarding differences and hatred is caused by self-centeredness.
-The next generation should learn to not own these qualities and there should be more spaces to encourage understanding at an early age
+The next generation should learn to not own these qualities and more spaces designed to encourage understanding at an early age

 Conversation Between Cultures: Children is a project to design portable fabrics/wallpapers that can be placed in primary educational intuitions disclosed to all class and race.
 The goal is to design a space that engages fun and uplifting conversation in sharing differences in cultures and finding similarities within.

 Further on, designed continuous yardage of the imagery in idea to be mass manufactured and shipped to any location and can be a customizable cut and sewn fabric/wallpaper that can be placed in any interior/exterior architecture.